Why you can trust Sunlight Media

 Are you aware of the inherent risks associated with editing your .htaccess file?
 Deleting essential code or adding incorrect syntax could potentially cripple your website.
 To minimize these risks, it’s crucial to implement at least one safeguard before diving into direct edits of your .htaccess file.

 You have a couple of options to secure your work.
-One approach is to backup your website, enabling you to revert to a previous version should a mistake occur.
+One approach is to back up your website, enabling you to revert to a previous version should a mistake occur.
 Alternatively, you could utilize a staging website to review the impact of your edits before making them live on your primary site.

 For added security, it’s advisable to create a backup copy of your .htaccess file and download it onto your computer.
 Doing so ensures that if something goes awry with your default .htaccess file, you have a fallback option that you can upload to restore functionality.